-Conrad and I stood up to leave.
+Conrad and I heaved a huge sigh and stood up to leave.
 Sheriff Donne caught me by the arm.

 “I had to do some tall talkin’ to get you off the hook, boy,” he said in a low growling voice.
 “Don’t make me do that again.”

-It was a clear Saturday morning.
-I walked over to my office to add some new improvements and a second coat of paint, when I found the door already unlocked; I figured Conrad must’ve gone in early with the same idea.
-I found him, Willow, TJ, and Nate painting the walls, while Conrad supervised.
+It was a clear Saturday morning as I walked over to my office to add some new improvements and a second coat of paint.
+I found the door already unlocked; I figured Conrad must’ve gone in early with the same idea.
+To my surprise, I found Willow, TJ, and Nate painting the walls, while Conrad supervised.

 “Good morning, Walter,” said Willow.